Competitors are motivation, lockdowns are an opportunity

 (Photo: Melon Fashion Group)

 Nonetheless, Urzhumtsev recognised the centrality of digital formats in future models of fashion retail.
-As Russians are quickly getting used to buying clothes online, online sales in fashion are set to grow by 37% to 335bn rubles ($4.5bn) in 2021, and to exceed one trillion rubles ($14bn) by 2025, according to Fashion Consulting Group.
+As Russians are quickly getting used to buying clothes online, online sales in fashion are set to grow by 37% to RUB335bn ($4.5bn) in 2021, and to exceed RUB1 trillion ($14bn) by 2025, according to Fashion Consulting Group.

 “A number of our stores support an omni philosophy.
 The borders between online and offline are becoming blurred – many customers want to order online and pick up in store.
 We embraced this omni model two years ago, and it’s going to be an important one,” said Urzhumtsev.